 Current projects include a qualitative study of how low-income African-American mothers interact with and make use of civil and criminal law enforcement and an interview-based and ethnographic project that explores youth interventions and cultural resources using an urban debate league as a case study (with Asad L. Asad).
 I am also affiliated with research teams working on projects regarding prisoner reentry, how young adults make decisions about parenting, and how parents make decisions about housing.
 My dissertation will investigate the experiences of people on probation.

-I am a graduate of Furman University, University College Dublin, Harvard University, and the Yale Law School.
+I am a first-generation college graduate with degrees from Furman University, University College Dublin, Harvard University, and the Yale Law School.
 I am on the Board of Directors of the Truman Scholars Association and a resident tutor at Lowell House.
 I am also a member of the California Bar.
-In my spare time, I enjoy creative cooking, pottery, yoga, and singing.
+In my spare time, I enjoy cooking, pottery, yoga, and singing.
 A link to my CV is here.